When can forward stable algorithms be composed stably?: Numerical stability of algorithms

 It it is not hard to verify that the two conditions in \cref{def_fs} are equivalent.
 The reason for giving two alternatives is twofold.
 First, each of them will be useful in our analyses.
 Second, they carry a different philosophy: the first criterion shows that given any sufficiently small unit roundoff $u$ a forward stable algorithm guarantees a certain accuracy, while the other shows that for every wanted accuracy $\epsilon$ one can find a unit roundoff such that a forward stable algorithms achieves the required accuracy.

 The reason to use $\tmu$ instead of $\kappa$ in \cref{def_fs} is that for some problems $\kappa$ may be equal to $0$ or a very small number, and thus asking the error to depend linearly on $\kappa$ is just too much to be a realistic demand.
-We believe that most of the algorithms usually regarded as stable in numerical analysis satisfy \cref{def_fs}.
+We believe that most of the algorithms usually regarded as backward, mixed or forward stable in numerical analysis satisfy \cref{def_backward_stability}, \ref{def_mixed_stability} or \ref{def_fs}, respectively.